-The Stack LR model demonstrated great predictive ability and the best performance among all individual and ensemble methods, showing the lowest error values on MAE 3.934 and RMSE 6.118 and the highest on R2 0.904.
-Moreover, all ensemble methods present the improvement of the predictive ability of individual methods.
-In particular, the bagging method obviously improves the prediction performance of CRAT on MAE 4.9%, RMSE 6.6%, and R2 1.6%.
-On the other hand, the BPNN model performs the best in terms of RMSE and R2 among all individual models.
+All ensemble methods can generally improve the prediction accuracy of individual methods, however the improvement varies.
+It is found that Bagging method mainly enhanced the performance of BPNN and CRAT whereas AdaBoost method brought a considerable improvement for LR and SVR models.

+Among all the ML models studies, the Stack LR model demonstrated great prediction on self-healing of ECC and performed the best on MAE, RMSE and R2 results.

 The computational results indicate the individual and ensemble methods can be used to predict the self- healing ability of ECC.
-However, how to choose a fit base learner for different ensemble methods is critical.
-Engineers engaged in the design of durable and sustainable ECC mixtures will benefit from the use of machine learning models.
-Also all individual and ensemble models can be used as a tool for the prediction of the properties of ECC and can be optimized to develop hybrid models for further improving predictive ability.
+However, how to choose an appropriate base learner and ensemble method is critical.
+To improve the performance accuracy, researchers should employ different ensemble methods to compare their effectiveness on different ML models.
+The proposed individual and ensemble ML models can be used to predict the self-healing properties of ECC.

-Future investigation and experimentation will be considered to extend the training dataset to include various crack width distributions and diverse influencing factors, such as components, W/MC rate etc., on self-healing of ECC.
-And more research should be undertaken to explore how to optimize parameters in machine learning models and develop hybrid modelling strategies to improve the prediction accuracy.
+Future investigation and experimentation should be carried to extend the training dataset to include various crack width distributions and diverse influencing factors such as components, W/MC rate etc..
+Also more research should be undertaken to optimize parameters in ML models and develop a hybrid model to improve the prediction accuracy.

 References